 White Star Line (the company that owned the Titanic) planned to offer weekly sailings in each direction, leaving Southampton on Wednesdays and New York on Saturdays.

-Both the Titanic and her sister The Olympic were scheduled to sail throughout the year, with trips booked until December.
+Both the Titanic and her sister ship, The Olympic, were scheduled to sail throughout the year, with trips booked until December 1912.

 Titanic’s First Journey – From Belfast to Southampton

-Work on the White Star Line’s state-of-the-art luxury steamship began in March 1909 in Belfast, Ireland, at the Harland and Wolff shipyards, the Titanic was designed by Alexander Carlisle.
+Work on the White Star Line’s state-of-the-art luxury steamship began in March 1909 in Belfast, Ireland, at the Harland and Wolff shipyards.
+Alexander Carlisle designed the Titanic.

 It took two years to complete the ship, the hull of which was the largest movable manufactured object in the world at the time.

-On 31 May 1911, the Titanic was officially launched, first entering the water at the River Lagan.
+On 31 May 1911, the Titanic was officially launched, first entering the water of the River Lagan.

 After a series of sea trials, the Titanic, with only a skeleton crew, set sail for Southampton on 2 April 1912, seen off by thousands lining the Belfast Lough.

-On the journey to Southampton Titanic recorded a record speed of 23.25 knots.
+On the journey to Southampton, Titanic recorded a speed of 23.25 knots.
 The journey to Southampton was 570 nautical miles.

 I Was Amazed by The Titanic Belfast Museum